gKrithick/gKrithick/README.md

 - 👋 Hi, I’m @gKrithick
 - 👀 I’m interested in many things.
-Ummmmmm.
+Ummmm.
 AI and ML is little few of em.
 - 🌱 I’m currently learning C, C++, Python and stuff.
 - 💞️ I’m looking to collaborate on some intriguing projects related to any faction.
 As of now, will be sharing my code for a lot of projects that I'm solving on a platform called Codecademy.
 Looking forward, cheers!